liudonghua123/taurify/README.md

 We value any contributions, whether it's new features, bug fixes, documentation improvements, or testing!

+## FAQ

+- `Error: EPERM: operation not permitted, symlink` on Windows, This tool needs to create symbolic link.
+Creating symbolic links requires elevated permissions in most cases.
+Even if you are logged in as an administrator, the command prompt might not be running with elevated privileges.
+To fix it, try to use one of the following methods.
+  - Method 1: Open an elevated Command Prompt. (simple)
+      - Press Win + X and select Command Prompt (Admin) or Windows Terminal (Admin).
+  - Method 2: On Windows 10/11, you can enable Developer Mode to allow the creation of symbolic links without needing administrator privileges. (prefered)
+      - Open Settings (Win + I).
+      - Go to Update & Security → For developers.
+      - Under Developer Mode, toggle the option to On.
+      - After enabling Developer Mode, you should be able to create symlinks without running the command prompt as administrator.

 ## License

 This project is licensed under the **MIT License**.
 See the [LICENSE](./LICENSE) file for full details.